 The University of Rochester Rush Rhees Library

-The Russell Library at St. Bernard’s in Rochester houses a collection of books which may be used as reference works on-site.
+The Russell Library at St. Bernard’s Rochester campus houses a collection of books, which may be used as reference works on-site.
 Books cannot be checked out.
 An online catalog for this collection is available in Populi and may be searched by author, title and key word.
 The computers in the library have internet access for research purposes.
 The course reserve books are also shelved in the reading room for on-site use.
+Please note that library services are only available to matriculated students.
+Book donation requests can be submitted to the Office of the Academic Dean.

 Library Courier Service